-The project is coordinated by the Foundation for the Conservation of Contemporary Art and the Netherlands Institute for Conservation, Art and Science, a collaboration between the Cultural Heritage Agency of the Netherlands, the Rijksmuseum and the University of Amsterdam’s Conservation & Restoration Department.
+The project was coordinated by the Foundation for the Conservation of Contemporary Art (SBMK) and the Netherlands Institute for Conservation, Art and Science (NICAS), a partnership between the RCE, the Rijksmuseum and the University of Amsterdam’s Conservation & Restoration Department.
 Financial support for the project came from the Gieskes-Strijbis Fonds and the Mondriaan Fund.
 It concluded on 27 June 2019 with the symposium ‘Identification of Plastics in Artworks without a Laboratory’.